SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

 import must be present in every figure module.
-:py:mod:`nowcast.figures.website_theme` provides the definition of colours and fonts that figure modules must use in order to ensure consistency from one to the next, and with the :kbd:`salishsea.eos.ubc.ca` site NEMO results section styling.
+:py:mod:`nowcast.figures.website_theme` provides the definition of colours and fonts that figure modules must use in order to ensure consistency from one to the next, and with the ``salishsea.eos.ubc.ca`` site NEMO results section styling.

 See :ref:`nowcast.figures.website_theme` for more details about the :py:mod:`~nowcast.figures.website_theme` module.